I’m not a big fan of copycats. But sadly, they are a reality when running a creative business.

 Step 1: Take screenshots of the infringing site

-Once you send the DMCA Takedown Notice, the web host will remove the infringing material.
-As such, your first step should be to obtain electronic (and print) copies of the infringing material.
+Once you send the DMCA Takedown Notice, the web host will remove the copies of your content from the website.

 Step 2: Locate the website’s host